wombleton/gitlaw-nz/acts/W/Wildlife Act 1953.md

     (3) Any prohibition or restriction imposed by a Proclamation under this section may be absolute or conditional, and the Proclamation may authorise the Minister or the Director-General to grant exemptions from any such prohibition or restriction.

-    (4) Every person commits an offence against this Act and is liable on conviction to the penalty set out in [section 67F(3)][124] who does any act that is prohibited by a Proclamation issued under this section, or fails to comply in any respect with any condition imposed in any such Proclamation.
+    (4) Every person commits an offence against this Act and is liable on conviction to the penalty set out in [section 67F(5)][124] who does any act that is prohibited by a Proclamation issued under this section, or fails to comply in any respect with any condition imposed in any such Proclamation.

     Section 14A: inserted, on 19 September 1980, by section 6(1) of the Wildlife Amendment Act 1980 (1980 No 17).

-    Section 14A(1): amended, on 1 April 1987, by [section 65(1)][159] of the Conservation Act 1987 (1987 No 65).
+    Section 14A(1): amended, on 1 April 1987, by [section 65(1)][160] of the Conservation Act 1987 (1987 No 65).

-    Section 14A(1) proviso paragraph (a): amended, on 1 April 1987, by [section 65(1)][159] of the Conservation Act 1987 (1987 No 65).
+    Section 14A(1) proviso paragraph (a): amended, on 1 April 1987, by [section 65(1)][160] of the Conservation Act 1987 (1987 No 65).

-    Section 14A(1) proviso paragraph (b): amended, on 1 April 1987, by [section 65(1)][159] of the Conservation Act 1987 (1987 No 65).
+    Section 14A(1) proviso paragraph (b): amended, on 1 April 1987, by [section 65(1)][160] of the Conservation Act 1987 (1987 No 65).

     Section 14A(1) proviso paragraph (b): amended, on 6 December 1983, by section 3(1) of the Wildlife Amendment Act 1983 (1983 No 48).

-    Section 14A(1) proviso paragraph (c): replaced, on 10 April 1990, by [section 67][169] of the Conservation Law Reform Act 1990 (1990 No 31).
+    Section 14A(1) proviso paragraph (c): replaced, on 10 April 1990, by [section 67][172] of the Conservation Law Reform Act 1990 (1990 No 31).

-    Section 14A(1) proviso paragraph (d): amended, on 1 February 1982, pursuant to [section 248(1)][170] of the Public Works Act 1981 (1981 No 35).
+    Section 14A(1) proviso paragraph (d): amended, on 1 February 1982, pursuant to [section 248(1)][173] of the Public Works Act 1981 (1981 No 35).

-    Section 14A(1) proviso paragraph (e): replaced, on 1 April 1987, by [section 65(1)][159] of the Conservation Act 1987 (1987 No 65).
+    Section 14A(1) proviso paragraph (e): replaced, on 1 April 1987, by [section 65(1)][160] of the Conservation Act 1987 (1987 No 65).

-    Section 14A(3): amended, on 1 April 1987, by [section 65(1)][159] of the Conservation Act 1987 (1987 No 65).
+    Section 14A(3): amended, on 1 April 1987, by [section 65(1)][160] of the Conservation Act 1987 (1987 No 65).

+    Section 14A(4): amended, on 25 October 2013, by [section 21][174] of the Conservation (Natural Heritage Protection) Act 2013 (2013 No 89).

-    Section 14A(4): amended, on 15 October 2000, by [section 8][161] of the Wildlife (Penalties and Related Matters) Amendment Act 2000 (2000 No 43).
+    Section 14A(4): amended, on 15 October 2000, by [section 8][162] of the Wildlife (Penalties and Related Matters) Amendment Act 2000 (2000 No 43).

 ##### 14AA Granting of concessions in wildlife sanctuaries, wildlife refuges, and wildlife management reserves

-*   (1) The Minister may, in accordance with [Part 3B][171] of the Conservation Act 1987, grant a concession in respect of any wildlife sanctuary, wildlife refuge, or wildlife management reserve held or managed by the Minister; and the said Part 3B shall apply as if references in that Part to a conservation area were references to a sanctuary, refuge, or reserve under this Act and with any other necessary modifications.
+*   (1) The Minister may, in accordance with [Part 3B][175] of the Conservation Act 1987, grant a concession in respect of any wildlife sanctuary, wildlife refuge, or wildlife management reserve held or managed by the Minister; and the said Part 3B shall apply as if references in that Part to a conservation area were references to a sanctuary, refuge, or reserve under this Act and with any other necessary modifications.

     (2) The Minister may impose a reasonable charge for the use of any facilities (other than a path or track) provided by the Minister in or in respect of any such sanctuary, refuge, or reserve.